Includeable minimal operating system for C++

 Project has been dead for many years now btw.

-• fwsgonzo 10 months ago
+• fwsgonzo a year ago

 You're completely right.
 It's a squatter and he wants money.
 The project is not dead, however.
 It's currently used for research at University of Oslo, and I think we can expect much more activity in the coming years, such as ARM support.